Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: The SI process on CM random graphs

+A half-edge is referred to as $\mathrm{SI}$-type (resp., $\mathrm{IS}$-type) if it originates at a susceptible (resp., infected) vertex and is a part of an $\mathrm{SI}$-type edge.
+Similarly, an $\mathrm{SS}$-type half-edge is a part of an $\mathrm{SS}$-type edge and an $\mathrm{II}$-type half-edge is a part of an $\mathrm{II}$-type edge (connecting two infected individuals).

-We consider the stochastic susceptible-infected (SI) model on CM random graphs.
-Each infected individual (represented by a node of the graph) infects one of its neighbours at rate~$\beta >0$.
-We split the population into two compartments, namely, $S$ and $I$, consisting respectively of the susceptible and infected individuals.
+We consider the Markovian susceptible-infected model on CM random graphs.
+Each infected individual (represented by a vertex of the graph) infects one of its neighbours at rate~$\beta >0$, independently of the other neighbours.
+We split the population into two compartments consisting respectively of the susceptible and the infected individuals.
+In order to prove the FCLT result outlined in the introduction, we need to approximate the probability distributions of the counts $X_{\mathrm{S}}, X_{\mathrm{SI}}$ and $X_{\mathrm{SS}}$, which requires us to calculate the probability that the susceptible vertex of degree $k$ has $l$ infected neighbours, for $l\le k$.
+As we explain below, obtaining this probability is particularly easy if we allow the graph to be constructed dynamically as the infection spreads.
+Consequently, we adopt the following dynamic construction of the graph first proposed in \cite{decreusefond2012large}.

+\paragraph{Dynamic construction of the graph} Suppose we are given $n$ vertices with degrees (or number of half-edges) $d_1, d_2, \ldots, d_n$.
+A subset of size $X_{\mathrm{S}}(0)$ of $n$ vertices is chosen uniformly at random.
+Those vertices are designated as susceptible, and the remaining vertices, infected.
+Note that since we can write where $X_{\mathrm{IS},i}(t)$ denotes the number of $\mathrm{IS}$-type half-edges originating at an infected vertex $i$ at time $t$, it suffices to follow the infected vertices in the dynamic construction.

+We start at time $t=0$ by infecting a random subset of vertices and revealing their connections by matching their half-edges uniformly at random with the available half-edges (see below).
+We then associate with each $\mathrm{IS}$-type half-edge an independent exponential clock with parameter $\beta$.
+The first of all these clocks that rings determines the next event.
+Therefore, at time $t$ we know that the next infection will take place in a time exponentially distributed with parameter $\beta X_{\mathrm{SI}}(t)$.
+Let $t^\ast>t$ denote the time of the next infection with its left limit denoted by $t^\ast\!\!-$.
+At $t^\ast$, we update the state of the epidemic as follows.

+\begin{enumerate} \item[Step 1.]
+We randomly match the $\mathrm{IS}$-type half-edge that has rung to a half-edge originating from a susceptible.
+This susceptible is the newly infected with degree, say, $k$. \item[Step 2.]
+We choose uniformly $k - 1$ half-edges among all the available half- edges (they either are of type $\mathrm{IS}$ or $\mathrm{SS}$).
+Let $n_{\mathrm{IS}}$ (resp., $n_{\mathrm{SS}}$) be the number of $\mathrm{IS}$-type (resp., of $\mathrm{SS}$-type) half-edges drawn among these $k - 1$ half-edges.
+Note that the probability of drawing a specific pair $(n_{\mathrm{IS}},n_{\mathrm{SS}})$ is given by the hypergeometric distribution The chosen $n_{\mathrm{IS}}$ half-edges of type $\mathrm{IS}$ determine the infected neighbors of the newly infected individual.
+The remaining $n_{\mathrm{SS}}$ edges of type $\mathrm{SS}$ remain open in the sense that the susceptible neighbor is not fixed.